Benefits Of Individual Therapy

 Increase positive feelings, such as compassion and self-esteem.

-- Help people learn skills for handling difficult situations, making healthy decisions, and reaching goals.
+Help learn skills for handling difficult situations, making healthy decisions, and reaching goals.

 What Can Psychotherapy Help With?

-Therapy can help treat mental, emotional, physical, and behavioral issues.
-Concerns that may be discussed in therapy include, but are not limited to:
+Therapy can help treat mental, emotional, physical and behavioral issues.
+Things that may be discussed in therapy include, but are not limited to: